NOAA-GLERL/LLTM/README.md

 # LLTM

-This is the standalone version of LLTM which enables the setting of:
+This is the standalone version of LLTM which DOES NOT allow the setting of:
 - Ice Threshold--the temperature at which ice begins to form
 - Ice Albedo

-via lines 15 and 16, respectively of the  **paramter**  files

-(This is the main branch that Zoe should use.)
+These are both set as defaults.
+(IceThresh=0 C; IceAlbedo=0.45)